The Geometry of some Fibonacci Identities in the Hosoya Triangle: Geometric properties in the Hosoya triangle

 An alternate (technical) proof can be found using the recursive definition of the Hosoya triangle and first proving that $H(r,k)+H(r+2,k+1)=H(r,k+1)+H(r+2,k+2)$.

-All horizontal rung in a vertical ladder in $\mathcal{H}$ have the same length except by the order of their measure (see Figures \ref{proofLemma2}(b) and \ref{ProofTheorem3Part1}).
-This result is formally stated as Proposition \ref{PropiedadDelRectangle}.
+All horizontal rungs in a vertical ladder in $\mathcal{H}$ have the same length except by the order of their measure (see Figures \ref{proofLemma2}(b) and \ref{ProofTheorem3Part1}).
+This result is formally stated in Proposition \ref{PropiedadDelRectangle}.

 \begin{proposition}[Rectangle Property] In $\mathcal{H}$ it holds that